What is Heroin? A Brief History

 Overdose deaths relating to heroin rose quintupled in the period between 2010 and 2017 and claimed over 15,000 lives in 2017.
 Heroin overdose has declined slightly even as deaths by opioid overdose in general have risen, as other opioids, such as fentanyl, rise in popularity.
 As mentioned, many heroin deaths are linked to fentanyl combinations which are cheaper to produce and considerably more deadly.

-Responding to Overdose
+Responding to a Heroin Overdose

 If a heroin user shows signs of overdose, it is imperative to act quickly.
 Breathing may slow or stop, and although he or she might be awake, they will have difficulty speaking.
 Other signs include blue fingernails and lips, limp extremities, clammy skin, vomiting, and gurgling sounds.
 If while sleeping, one hears unfamiliar sounds from a SUD sufferer, do not mistake it for snoring.
 It may be an overdose.